AkhilGurrapu/DataSarva-Web/deploy-to-supabase.md

 supabase functions deploy contact-form
 ```

-## Step 3: Test the Setup
+## Step 4: Test the Complete Setup

-After completing both steps, your contact form will automatically switch to using Supabase.
-You can verify by:
+After completing all steps, test the full functionality:

-1. Submitting a test contact form
+1. Submit a test contact form
-2. Checking the `contact_requests` table in your Supabase dashboard
+2. Check the `contact_requests` table in your Supabase dashboard for the new entry
+3. Verify email notifications:
+   - Check your admin email for the notification
+   - Check the test email address for the confirmation
+   - Look in spam folders if emails don't appear immediately
-3. Looking for any error messages in the Edge Function logs
+4. Monitor Edge Function logs for any errors

 ## Verification

-Your application will show a green status indicator when Supabase is properly configured and ready to use.
+Your application shows a green status indicator confirming the migration is complete.
+With email notifications enabled, you'll receive immediate alerts for new contact requests while customers get professional confirmation messages.